YichenWang07/yichenwang7.github.io/_pages/about.md

 ---
 👨‍🎓 About me
 ------
 I am a Ph.D. student in Planetary Environmental and Astrobiological Research Laboratory (PEAEL), School of Atomospheric Sciences, Sun Yat-sen University (now visiting Museum für Naturkunde, Berlin, Germany).
-I'm supervised by Prof. Zhiyong Xiao (Sun Yat-sen Univeristy) and Prof. Kai Wünnemann (Museum für Naturkunde).
+I'm supervised by Prof. Zhiyong Xiao (Sun Yat-sen University) and Prof. Kai Wünnemann (Museum für Naturkunde).
 My main research interest is using remote sensing techniques to study geological processes on the Moon and Mercury.
-I am also interested in the application of impact numerical modelling to the formation mechanism of small-scale impact craters and their implications for the evolution of lunar regolith.
+I'm also interested in the application of impact numerical modeling to the formation mechanism of small-scale impact craters and their implications for lunar regolith evolution.

 📝 Publications